 DMT410 is the second product candidate from our Spongilla platform.
-We are developing DMT410 for the topical treatment of skin diseases and conditions typically treated with multiple injections of botulinum toxin.
-DMT410's combination treatment regimen uses one application of our unique Spongilla powder followed by one topical application of botulinum toxin to enable the topical delivery of botulinum toxin into the dermis for the treatment of a variety of indications, including for the treatment of hyperhidrosis and other aesthetic conditions such as fine lines, pore size, luminosity and overall skin quality.
-If approved by the FDA, believe DMT410's topical delivery of botulinum toxin can greatly increase its market opportunities due DMT410's needle-free application, targeted intradermal delivery and potential for expanded indications.
+We are developing DMT410 for the topical treatment of skin diseases and conditions typically treated with multiple intradermal injections of botulinum toxin.
+DMT410's combination treatment regimen uses one application of our unique Spongilla powder followed by one topical application of botulinum toxin to enable the topical delivery of botulinum toxin into the dermis for the treatment of a variety of indications, including for the treatment of hyperhidrosis and multiple aesthetic skin conditions such as overall skin quality, pore size and count, sebum production, brightness, luminosity, and fine lines.
+If approved by the FDA, we believe DMT410's topical delivery of botulinum toxin can greatly increase its market opportunities due DMT410's needle-free application, targeted intradermal delivery and potential for expanded indications.

 We believe that the current medical and aesthetic dermatology landscape lacks innovative treatment options, mainly seeing the introduction of reformulations and combinations of old molecules.
 This provides an ideal opportunity to change how patients treat their skin conditions.
-With our anticipated once-weekly treatment schedule, we believe we can become a leader in the space with a product candidate derived from a natural sponge that may improve patient compliance with minimal side effects and a rapid time to treatment effect, as seen in our Phase 2b acne trial.
+With our anticipated once-weekly treatment schedule, we believe we can become a leader in the space with a product candidate derived from a natural sponge that may improve patient compliance with minimal side effects and a rapid time to treatment effect, as seen in our multiple clinical trials in acne and psoriasis.
 If we are able to successfully develop our product candidates, receive FDA approval, develop a concentrated prescribing base of dermatologists, and utilize our management's prior experience, we believe we have the ability to build a commercial organization to develop and commercialize treatment options in our core areas of focus within the dermatology space.